Karimganj district

 Karimganj district, officially Sribhumi district, is one of the 35 districts of the Indian state of Assam.
-The district's administrative headquarters and largest town is Karimganj.
+The district headquarters and largest town is Karimganj.
 Located in southern Assam, it shares borders with the Indian state of Tripura and the Sylhet Division of Bangladesh.
-Alongside Hailakandi and Cachar, it forms the Barak Valley region.
-Historically, the area was part of Sylhet District before the Partition of India in 1947.
-It was later designated as a separate district in 1983.
+Alongside Cachar and Hailakandi, it forms the Barak Valley region.
+Historically, the area formed part of Sylhet District, and the Karimganj subdivision was created in 1878 with Karimganj town as its headquarters.
+Following the Partition of India in 1947, the truncated Karimganj subdivision remained in India and was incorporated into Cachar district as a full-fledged subdivision.
+It was carved out of Cachar district and upgraded to a separate district on 1 July 1983.

 Etymology

 Rabindranath Tagore referred to the region as Sribhumi (শ্রীভূমি), and in November 2024, the district was officially renamed to reflect Tagore's vision.
 Previously known as Karimganj, the district derived its name from Muhammad Karim Chowdhury, a Bengali Muslim mirashdar who established a bazaar (market) near the confluence of the Natikhal and Kushiyara rivers.

 History

-1700s and 1800s

-In 1778, Karimganj was established as a subdivision of the undivided Sylhet district, comprising 40 parganas.
-The name "Karimganj" is derived from Muhammad Karim Chowdhury, a Bengali Muslim mirashdar (Note: Mirashdar refers to a landowner who paid taxes directly to the government.) who established a bazaar (market) south of the confluence of the Natikhal and Kushiyara River.
-However, due to the Natikhal drying up during autumn, the market was relocated in the 1870s to what is now the town of Karimganj.
+The present-day district formed part of the historic Sylhet region.
+From the medieval period, the area successively came under the kingdoms of Kamarupa and Samatata, the Bengal Sultanate, and later the Mughal Empire.
+Following the grant of the Diwani of Bengal to the British East India Company in 1765, the region became part of British-administered Sylhet district.

+The Karimganj subdivision was created in 1878 under Sylhet district, with Karimganj town as its headquarters.
+The subdivision played a role in the Indian independence movement, including the Chargola Exodus, regarded as one of the earliest organised labour movements in the region.

+At the time of the Partition of India in 1947, most of Sylhet district was transferred to East Pakistan following the Sylhet referendum.
+However, the Ratabari, Patharkandi, Badarpur and part of the Karimganj thana areas remained in India.
+The truncated Karimganj subdivision was subsequently incorporated into Cachar district of Assam as a full-fledged subdivision.
+The final boundary award came into effect on 17 August 1947, when the retained areas of the subdivision were formally incorporated into India.

+The subdivision was upgraded to a district on 1 July 1983 by a Government of Assam notification issued on 14 June 1983.